 Most colleges also build a fairly robust Wi-Fi system for students covering local public areas and sometimes even buses.
 Making good use of Wi-Fi can be a great way to save money and even improve connection speeds.
 If you are looking to use a lot of public Wi-Fi, consider using a VPN service to protect your privacy.

 In the end, Visible provides a great solution for anyone that needs a lot out of their phone service.
 An unlimited, though slowed, LTE hotspot is a great help to keep connected to your online storage and can be worth a lot of friendship points during group projects.
 All of this easily makes Visible one of the best carriers for students.

 Credits — The team that worked on this guide

-Samuel Contreras When Samuel is not writing about networking at Windows Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
+Samuel Contreras When Samuel is not writing about networking and carriers, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.